 By call to action, I mean, bring in a coupon, make a call, come down to the business, etc.

 My favorite is postcards.
 Give the customer a reason to keep the postcard.
 A drawing, valuable coupon or some other reason to keep it.

-> Here are a variety of reasons why I like postcards so much:
+Here are a variety of reasons why I like small town postcards so much:

-> Everybody looks at them.
+Everybody looks at them.
 You have 3 seconds to make your point.

 People who would never think of picking up a letter off your desk think nothing of picking up a postcard and reading it.